boschrexroth/rest-api-description/README.md

 > The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

+## OpenAPI Conformance and Code Generation

+The OpenAPI Specification (OAS) in this repository adheres to the official OpenAPI standards, ensuring a standardized and machine-readable description of our APIs.
+While we strive to maintain conformance with the OpenAPI Specification, it's important to note the following:

+- We guarantee that our API descriptions are OpenAPI compliant and can be parsed by OpenAPI-compatible tools.
+- However, we do __not guarantee__ that OpenAPI code generators will produce ready-to-compile code from these specifications.

+Code generation from OpenAPI specifications can be complex, especially for APIs with advanced features.
+Many generators struggle with concepts like oneOf, anyOf, multiple requests/responses, multipart data, and complex component structures.
+As a result, generated code may require manual adjustments or custom templates to function correctly in your specific environment.

+Given the vast array of programming languages, frameworks, and development environments available, it is not feasible for us to maintain or support generated code for every possible combination.
+Users of our OpenAPI specifications should be prepared to take ownership of any generated code and adapt it to their specific needs.

+### General Recommendations

+When working with OpenAPI code generators for client generation, consider the following advice:

+- Choose the right generator: Select a generator that supports your target language and framework.
+The OpenAPI Eco System offers a wide range of options for various programming languages and platforms.
+- Ensure that your generator is up-to-date.
+- Utilize additional properties: When generating clients, use additional properties to fine-tune the output.
+For example, you can specify file naming conventions or include interfaces in many of the code generators available.
+- Leverage community support: OpenAPI has an active community, so don't hesitate to seek help or contribute improvements.
+- Test generated code: Always test the generated code to ensure it works as expected.
+Consider generating and running unit tests if supported by your chosen generator.
+- Be prepared for changes: When upgrading your OpenAPI Generator, it's important to expect and be prepared for changes in the generated code.
+Updates to the generator may involve changes to the templates used for code generation.
+This can result in differences in the generated code structure or style.

+In conclusion, OpenAPI generators are powerful tools that can significantly accelerate API integration and maintain consistency across multiple platforms.
+However, their effective use requires careful consideration of code quality, versioning, and customization needs.
+By balancing the benefits of automation with thoughtful implementation and rigorous testing, developers can harness the full potential of these tools while mitigating associated risks.

 ## List of OpenAPI Descriptions

 | Area | Description |